 Before you actually create your PR pitch, remember to work on your relationships with journalists who cover topics that are related to your company’s profile.
 This also applies to offline meetings at events and conferences.
 Gather information about journalists’ preferences, passions, problems and take notes of anything extraordinary they mention during a conversation.

-The more open and communicative you are, also in online discussions, in which journalists express their opinions, the more often they will click on your email title, recognizing the addressee.
+The more open and communicative you are, also in online discussions, in which journalists express their opinions, the more often they will click on your email.
 Use inside info from your notes in your email to strengthen your relationship with the journalist.
 Such a personal approach will also make the recipient more willing to open the next email from you.

 Step 2: Update your media database